The Lindus Institute

 Human Rights: Advocating for fundamental human rights for all people who are oppressed by political or economic forces or endure discrimination on the basis of their religion, ethnic background, or sexual gender.
 The principles of the United Nations Universal Declaration of Human Rights inform the basis for action on this issue.

 The School House On Wheels International: Implementing mobile education units and teachers equipped with books, computers and basic science labs to rural areas of Africa, Asia, Indonesia, Central and South America to provide higher quality of education to

 populations that are either without schools or have poor quality educational facilities.

-The units will also provide instruction in health care and diet issues and CPR.
+The units will also provide instruction in health care and diet issues.